 - An advisory letter from your chiropractic college stating that you are a student and in good academic standing.

-- If applicable, a letter of standing from each jurisdiction where you have practised or currently practise as a health care professional sent directly from each jurisdiction to the CCBC.
+If applicable, a letter of standing from each jurisdiction where you have practised or currently practise chiropractic or another health profession be sent directly from each jurisdiction to the CCBC.

-- If applicable, a criminal record check from the last non-Canadian jurisdiction(s) where you have practised or currently practise sent from the jurisdiction directly to the CCBC.
+If applicable, a criminal record check from the last non-Canadian jurisdiction(s) where you have practised or currently practise chiropractic or another health profession be sent from the jurisdiction directly to the CCBC.

 An email will be sent to you with further instructions once you have successfully paid and submitted an online application.
 The Registration Committee will review your file once all documentation is received and you have successfully completed the BC Jurisprudence Examination.